Frequently asked questions (FAQs)

 -

-Class Members who do not receive a cancellation can otherwise arrange for a reduced cost buyout or termination with OEG, together with receiving a cash payment from the Settlement.
+You can arrange for a reduced cost buyout or termination with OEG.
 OEG is required to honour the reduced-cost buyout table contained in the Settlement Agreement, which is available here.

 -

-You can stay in the lease agreement, with improvements explained below, together with cash compensation from the Settlement.
-Your lease agreement otherwise ends when the leased equipment stops working or otherwise reaches the end of its useful life.
-If your equipment stops working your lease agreement is over, and you can ask OEG to remove it or have a technician return it to them.
-OEG cannot replace failed equipment in order to extend or renew your lease agreement, unless you agree to do so with a full understanding of costs and other obligations that are required of you.
+You can stay in the Lease Agreement(s), with improvements explained below and at FAQ #6.
+Your Lease Agreement otherwise ends on the failure of the leased equipment or when the equipment otherwise reaches the end of its useful life.
+If your equipment fails your Lease Agreement is over, and you can ask OEG to remove it or have a technician return it to them.
+OEG cannot replace failed equipment in order to extend or renew your Lease Agreement, unless you agree to do so with a full understanding of costs and other obligations that are required of you.

 The settlement does not otherwise cancel Class Members’ ongoing payment obligations to OEG.